This topic tells you how to use the Tanzu Java Native Image Buildpack.

 Liveness / Readiness Endpoints

 The Java invoker contains a readiness/liveness endpoint that can be hit at localhost:8080/actuator/health by default.
-For more information, please read about the Spring Boot Actuator's Kubernetes Probes.
+For more information, read about the Spring Boot Actuator's Kubernetes Probes.

 Templates